MananSoni42/lmdocs/README.md

                         "truncate" is used as the default strategy
 ```

-## Caveats and known limitations
+## Caveats and limitations

 ### Language Support
-Currently supports only Python (3.8+)
+Only supports Python 3.0+

 ### Dependancy extraction
 The `ast` module is used to analyze the Abstract Syntax Tree of every Python file in the codebase.
-Only functional and class dependancies are tracked i.e Only code written in a class or function, is tracked and documented
+Only functional and class dependancies are tracked i.e Only code written within a class, method or function, is tracked and documented

 ### Package Dependancies
 lmdocs is written in pure Python, it does not depend on any other packages.